All Episodes

 Yeah.

-All right, quick break more with Senator Rubio of Florida on the other side.
+More with Senator Rubio of Florida on the other side.

-Then we'll get to your calls.
+Then we'll get to your calls, 800-941.

-If you want to be a part of the program, I know a lot of you want to react to all of the unfolding events today.
+Sean, if you want to be a part of the program, I know a lot of you want to react to all of the unfolding events today.

-So what do you think the best move you've you've heard the president outline the sanctions that he that he has in place.
+You've heard the president outline the sanctions that he has in place.

-I would imagine that the Chinese probably will make a deal and probably be buying a lot more oil and and getting their energy from Russia as their alliance now gets stronger.
+I would imagine that the Chinese probably will make a deal and probably be buying a lot more oil and getting their energy from Russia as their alliance now gets stronger.

-Now we have to worry about both Russia and China also aiding and a betting and assisting Iran in their pursuit of nuclear weapons.
+Now we have to worry about both Russia and China also aiding and abetting and assisting Iran in their pursuit of nuclear weapons.

 I think that's very real also.

-They should have released that in the middle of the speech like while that speech was being run they should have hit they should have announced it in the middle of that almost as a message that we're not waiting around.
+Like while that speech was being run, they should have announced it in the middle of that, almost as a message that we're not waiting around.

-I think the second piece now has to be look we're not going to send American soldiers to fight in Ukraine.
+I think the second piece now has to be, look, we're not going to send American soldiers to fight in Ukraine.

-They're not a member of NATO we have no obligation Ukrainians aren't asking for it.
+Ukrainians aren't asking for it.

-They're going to be shooting at them.
+They're going to be shooting at him.

 And it's going to create real problems.